matplotlib/CZI_2020-07_mpl/CZI.md

 The Matplotlib project is committed to being an open and welcoming project.
-It is critical that all contributors, independent of experience level both in general and with the project, feel safe to make mistakes, be wrong, and learn.
+It is critical that all contributors, independent of experience level both in general and with the project, feel safe to make mistakes, be wrong, and learn in our community.
 We embody these values in our interactions on github, our community discussion forum (discourse) and in our social media.
 In our effort to be welcoming, we have also worked at being more explicit about how the project operates and our norms and values.
 To this end, we have put major effort into documenting our governance, defining leadership roles, and specificying expectations for new code and community contributors.
 We hope this explicitness will empower people to make more informed decisions about participating in open source.